How to Remove Pet Fur Off Clothes and Furniture

 Tip: don’t wrap the tape too tight that you can’t slip your paws out of it!

 While every surface responds to the law of pets first, we are glad to inform you that non-upholstered surfaces also respond well to the laws of physics.
 Run a microfibre cloth along a hair-soiled surface to see them rise to the occasion.

-Want to remove pet hair from car or other upholstery?
+Want to remove dog fur from car, carpets or other upholstery?
 Gently run a pumice stone with fine perforations along your upholstery to dislodge stubborn hairs.
-Avoid pleather, plastic, and leather surfaces, of course!
+Avoid pleather, plastic, and leather surfaces, of course.

 Baking soda sprinkles

 Everybody’s favourite home cleaning additive, this clever powder also helps loosen hairs on the carpet.
 Sprinkle widely before you vacuum for dramatically better results.